Threshold Detection¶

 ,warning

-, etc.): Correspond to the results of the hierarchical detection rules.
+, etc.): Correspond to the results of hierarchical detection rules.

-Thus, when an alert is first triggered, two records appear, similar in content but different in source and purpose.
+Therefore, when an alert is first triggered, two records will appear, similar in content but different in source and purpose.

 df_monitor_checker_sub |